jwplayer/ott-web-app/docs/workspaces.md

 Each platform is a standalone application that may use other packages defined in the packages folder as dependency.

-### Eslint, PostCSS and Stylelint
+### Configs

-Besides the mentioned packages there are also three utility packages listed in the packages folder.
-These utility packages exist to align linting dependencies and configuration between the different packages.
+The configs directory contains packages that are used mainly for configuring common build tools.
+This ensures these configurations are aligned between the different application packages in the `packages/*` and `platforms/*` folder.

-All packages depend on Eslint and need a configuration.
-The recommended way of doing this in a monorepo is by creating a local package.
+Since most application packages depend on ESLint and use the same configuration, the recommended way of doing this in a monorepo is by creating a local package of the eslint config.

 **eslint-config-jwp**

-This is the Eslint config for React or TypeScript packages.
+This is the ESLint config for React or TypeScript packages.
 Usage:

 **.eslintrc.js**